What do I need to run a home insurance quote?

 You can reduce the cost of home insurance by taking out a combined buildings and contents insurance policy with an insurer that offers a discount if you buy both types from them.

 What is the difference between buildings and contents insurance?

-Contents insurance provides protection for your valuables and covers your home contents against loss or damage.
-Buildings insurance however provides cover for the structural parts of your home and covers the cost of repairs or rebuilding work.
+Buildings insurance provides cover for the structural elements of your home, such as the windows or roof, and covers the cost of repairs or rebuilding work.

 Theft or attempted theft